 (Doe, 2018, p.
 11)

-You can also use a signal phrase to include some of this information in the sentence, rather than in the parentheses at the end.
+You can also use the narrative format (with a signal phrase) to include some of this information in the sentence, rather than in the parentheses at the end.
 For example:

 Jane Doe (2018) asserted the importance of learning APA format and citation style early in the degree program to improve academic success (p.
 11).